This post may contain affiliate links. Please read our disclosure policy.

 - Turn out onto plastic wrap and press to about ½ inch thick, wrap, and chill for 2 hours or until firm.
 Cut shortcakes.
 You can use any cutter that you’d like.
 I chose different sizes of a fluted cutter, but you could use a cookie cutter or even a glass.
 Chill again before baking.
 Can also be baked from frozen.

 Prepare the blueberry filling:

-- Combine blueberries (it is better if they are thawed because they will cook faster and the shortcakes will be done at the same time), sugar, zest and lemon juice.
+- Combine blueberries (it is better if they are thawed because they will cook faster and the shortcakes will be done at the same time), sugar, mandarin juice, and lemon juice.
 Taste.
 Adjust lemon juice or sugar as desired.
-Stir in cornstarch.
+Stir in cornstarch after tasting.
 Pour into baking dish.
-I used an 8 inch by 8 inch, but you could use a 9x9 or a round dish.
+I used an 8 inch by 8 inch, but you could use a 9×9 or a round dish.
 I usually test my volume with the berries before I start.

-- Place your shortcakes on top and brush them with heavy cream and sprinkle with sugar.
+- Place your shortcakes on top of the prepared filling and brush them with heavy cream and sprinkle with sugar.
 There can be some gaps or you can cover it almost completely.
 Place on a parchment lined baking sheet to eliminate sad oven clean-ups.

 - Bake 350°F for 35-50 minutes or until the blueberry filling is bubbling in the center and the top is golden brown.